cosmos/developer-portal/ida-customizations/ida-course/LPs/week-1/index.md

 **This week, make sure to submit your quiz once you feel ready to test your knowledge.**

-The quiz will be available until the Final Exam is launched on July 6th.
+The quiz will be available until the Final Exam is launched on January 4th, 2024, but it is recommended to attempt it immediately after completing the Week 1 content.

 Do not worry if you do not pass the quiz: it is simply meant to be an opportunity to practice and demonstrate your engagement with the program.